-&lt;sup>1 The financial regulator in each country regulate both domestic banks and foreign banks operating within domestic market, while domestic banks operating in the foreign market is regulated by the foreign financial regulator.
+&lt;sup>1 The financial regulator in each country regulates both domestic banks and foreign banks operating within domestic market, while domestic banks operating in the foreign market are regulated by the foreign financial regulator.
 Therefore, when a banking sector decides the allocation of loans and the level of monitoring efforts, the regulatory policies of the foreign country is considered in her profit maximization process.
-Since the foreign regulatory policies are already reflected in the domestic banking sector's decision on the monitoring efforts, even if we assume that the banking sector makes different monitoring efforts in different markets, it does make significant qualitative difference in the results from those based on the current assumption that each banking sector makes symmetric monitoring efforts in both markets reflecting two countries' regulatory policies.
+Since the foreign regulatory policies are already reflected in the domestic banking sector's decision on the monitoring efforts, even if we assume that the banking sector makes different monitoring efforts in different markets, it does not make significant qualitative difference in the results from those based on the current assumption that each banking sector makes symmetric monitoring efforts in both markets reflecting two countries' regulatory policies.

-where $L{ji}$ is the loan made by bank j in country i, while $\lambda$ is the coefficient representing the level of financial market integration.
-More specifically, the amount of money loaned by bank j in market i, is defined as follows: $L{ji} = \frac{(1-\theta_j)E_j}{k_i}$ where $\theta_j$ is the share of the loan made in market j by bank j. $E_j$ is the level of equity procured by bank j. $k_i$ is the capital requirement ratio imposed by the financial regulator in country i, $k_i = \frac{E_i}{L_i}$ , where $E_i$ represents the equity level of bank i, and $L_i$ represents the amount of money loaned by the representative bank in country i.
+More specifically, the amount of money loaned by bank j in market i, is defined as follows: $L{ji} = \frac{(1-\theta_j)E_j}{k_i}$ where $\theta_i$ is the strategic variable decided by bank i as the share of loan made in market i.
+Therefore, $1-\theta_j$ represents the share of the bank j's loan made in market i among the total loan made by bank j. $E_j$ is the level of equity procured by bank j. $k_i$ is the capital requirement ratio imposed by the financial regulator in country i, $k_i = \frac{E_i}{L_i}$ , where $E_i$ represents the equity level of bank i, and $L_i$ represents the amount of money loaned by the representative bank in country i.